lagbolt/library/TechServices.md

 My strong recommendation is that you check a random sample of records so you have some idea what your error rate is, and that you check your authority control against the original thesauri (e.g., the Library of Congress) on a regular basis.

-#### Programming and the Catalog

-Suppose a public library is going to celebrate National Walnut Day (May 17).
-There will be a display of walnut books as you enter the library, walnut puppets in the children's section and a talk about walnuts by a local author, all of which will be heavily promoted on social media, including in the library's email newsletter and on the library's Twitter, Facebook and Instagram feeds.
-If the OPAC supports it, a librarian will create a list of walnut books which itself will be promoted in the library's social media feeds.

-The problem is this barely touches the collection and the catalog at all.
-Where is the synergy between technical services and programming?
-This synergy could go both ways.
-The catalog could be used to enhance programming, and programming could be used to focus enhancements to the catalog.

-+-------- THIS -------------

-If a librarian tweets a book recommendation, why doesn't that tweet include a link to the catalog?
-If a librarian goes to the trouble of compiling a list of 10 or 20 books about walnuts, why doesn't that list end with a canned OPAC search for more walnut books or movies.

 #### Supporting a Diverse Community

 There are two problems with Lesbian Visibility Day (April 26).
 First, lesbian visibility shouldn't be limited to a single day.
 Second, it shouldn't be limited to lesbians.
 As the [University of Wisconsin Platteville says](https://www.uwplatt.edu/events/2022/04/lesbian-visibility-day), "It is essential that Lesbian Visibility Week is a voice for unity and lifts up ALL women, especially those who come from marginalized communities."